Very special summer nights in Spain

 MUSICAL NIGHTS IN A CAVE

-These take place at Cova d'en Xoroi, on the island of Minorca, and Cueva de los Jameos del Agua on the island of Lanzarote.
+The settings are Cova d'en Xoroi (Balearic Islands), and Cueva de los Jameos del Agua, Lanzarote (Canary Islands).
 Nights on the former are legendary, especially during summer when you can also enjoy live music at this exclusive location with sea views.
-Regarding the latter, Cueva de los Jameos is a lava tube which has been transformed into a charming space by artist César Manrique, blending architecture and nature.
-It holds concerts and DJ sets.
+Cueva de los Jameos is a lava tube transformed into an enchanting space by artist César Manrique, blending architecture and nature.
+Concerts and DJ sets are held here.

 CULTURAL NIGHTS UNDER THE MOON

 These are guided night-time tours of emblematic monuments and cities.
-Perhaps Granada's Alhambra and the Great Mosque of Cordoba are the most remarkable because they allow you to visit the site in a much calmer way, with fewer people than during the day.
+Perhaps Granada's Alhambra and the Great Mosque of Cordoba are the most attractive, because you can explore the sites without the crowds, which are hard to avoid in the daytime.
 Nevertheless, there are guided night-time tours in almost all of Spain's tourist cities during the summer.
 In some cases, there are also dramatised tours.

 NIGHTS OF PURIFYING FIRE